munificent/game-programming-patterns/book/event-queue.markdown

     want it to respond to those asynchronously, it makes sense to queue them.

-    When you have a bunch of state machines sending messages to each other, each with a little queue of pending inputs (called a *mailbox*) then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of
+    When you have a bunch of state machines sending messages to each other, each with a little queue of pending inputs (called a *mailbox*), then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of
     computation.